lpil/web-dev-intro/source/tutorials/an-introduction-to-sinatra.html.md

 `http://localhost:4567/about`- we've created a new page.
 Navigate back to `http://localhost:4567/`, our first page is still there.

 ### Mini challenge!

 Try making a few more routes for URLs of your choice, for example `http://localhost:4567/kittens`

 ## End of part one

-So today we've created our own simple web application using Ruby and Sinatra, and learnt a little bit about servers, routing, and the web.
-If there's anything you'd like explained in more detail, email me. :)
+Today we've created our own simple web application using Ruby and Sinatra, and learnt a little bit about servers, routing, and the web.
+Excellent.
+See you next time.